Skip to main content

 Quick Verdict

 Pick Composer 2 if you want the stronger benchmark profile.
-Ling 2.6 Flash only becomes the better choice if you want the cheaper token bill or you need the larger 262K context window.
+Ling 2.6 Flash only becomes the better choice if you need the larger 262K context window or you would rather avoid the extra latency and token burn of a reasoning model.

 Composer 2's sharpest advantage is in coding, where it averages 58 against 27.